ria-ee/xtss-rights/README.md

-# Rights service for X-tee self service portal
+# Rights service for X-tee self-service portal

-This simple service is used by X-tee self service portal to store user rights.
+This simple service is used by X-tee self-service portal to store user rights.
 You can use Docker to [test service locally](local/README.md).

 ## Install dependencies